dvidelabs/flatcc/README.md

 The verifiers are not required and just created because we lazily chose the -a option.

 The builder must be initialized first to set up the runtime environment we need for building buffers efficiently - the builder depends on an emitter object to construct the actual buffer - here we implicitly use the default.
 Once we have that, we can just consider the builder a handle and focus on the FlatBuffers generated API until we finalize the buffer (i.e. access the result).
-For non-trivial uses it is recommended to provide a custom emitter and for example emit pages over the network as soon as they complete rather than merging all pages into a single buffer using `flatcc_builder_finalize_buffer`, or the simplistic direct buffer access shown below.
-See also `flatcc_builder.h` and `flatcc_emitter.h`.
+For non-trivial uses it is recommended to provide a custom emitter and for example emit pages over the network as soon as they complete rather than merging all pages into a single buffer using `flatcc_builder_finalize_buffer`, or the simplistic `flatcc_builder_get_direct_buffer` which returns null if the buffer is too large.
+See also documentation comments in `flatcc_builder.h` and `flatcc_emitter.h`.

     #include "monster_test_builder.h"